smashreality/sandbox/README.md

 `$ npm run storybook`

 in you code editor copy, create or use the folder MyComponent in `src/components/MyComponent` as your component base. look at Example Station Identifier for an example.
 Review you changes in storybook at `localhost:6006`

+# Work With US - Qualifying Requirements

+- create a PR to sandbox when finished
+- code writen using typescript
+- using material ui components to build your component.
+- I should be able to pull your branch and review in storybook by running NPM run storybook and visiting localhost:6006 not localhost:3000 that’s react PWA build.
+- bonus marks for any testing used.